Aiding in the diagnosis and monitoring of chronic myelomonocytic leukemia

 If cytogenetic tests are also desired an additional specimen should be submitted.
 It is important that the specimen be obtained, processed, and transported according to instructions for the other required test.

-Specimens must be received within 72 hours of collection.
+Specimens must be refrigerated and received within 3 days of collection.

 Container/Tube: